MarceloDJunior/chat-client/README.md

 - Vite: A build tool that aims to provide a faster and leaner development experience for modern web projects.
 - Auth0: A flexible, drop-in solution to add authentication and authorization services to your applications.
 - Socket.IO: A JavaScript library for real-time web applications.
 It enables real-time, bidirectional and event-based communication.
+- React Query: A data-fetching and state management library for React applications.
+It provides essential features for synchronizing, caching, and updating server state in React applications.
 - AWS S3: An object storage service that offers industry-leading scalability, data availability, security, and performance.
 This is used to store files uploaded through the chat.
 - AWS CodePipeline & CodeBuild: Fully managed continuous delivery service that helps you automate your release pipelines.
 - Framer Motion: A production-ready motion library for React.
 Used to create animations in the frontend.